get-set-fetch/documentation/site/node/command-line.md

 --export project.csv
 ```

-### Scrape existing projects
+### Continuous scraping
-After there are no more resources to scrape, retry every 60 seconds.
+Scrape existing resources.
+After there are no more resources to scrape, retry every 60 seconds. \
+Usefull when more than one scraper instance is used.

 ```bash
 gsfscrape --config scrape-config.json \